 Interns are eligible for 1 MIOC per 2 week block of Urgent Care, Geriatrics or consults, for a total of 1-2 MIOCs during the course of the year.

-- Respond to Dr. Cart events as outlined in the most recent iteration of the UCH and program policies on Dr. Cart coverage areas.
+- While on call overnight, you will also respond to Dr. Cart events with the call resident as outlined in the most recent iteration of the UCH and program policies on Dr. Cart coverage areas.